A net zero/carbon budget adjustment clause included as part of a completion accounts mechanism to provide “Carbon Certainty”.

 At present, all the clauses are based on the laws of England and Wales.
 We encourage the conversion of these precedent clauses for use in other jurisdictions.

-Carbon Dioxide Equivalent means the standard metric measure used by [the UN’s Intergovernmental Panel on Climate Change (IPCC)] [in industry] to compare the emissions from various Greenhouse Gases (GHGs) on the basis of their global warming potential over a specified timescale in order to express a Carbon Footprint that consists of different GHGs as a single number.
+Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure used by [the UN’s Intergovernmental Panel on Climate Change (IPCC)] to compare the emissions from various Greenhouse Gases (GHGs) on the basis of their global warming potential over a specified timescale [to express a Carbon Footprint that consists of different GHGs as a single number].

-Carbon Footprint means the total annual Greenhouse Gas Emissions caused directly or indirectly by [the Target [and its Subsidiaries]], expressed as a Carbon Dioxide Equivalent (CO2e).
+Carbon Footprint means the total annual GHG Emissions caused by the [Target [and its Subsidiaries]].*

-Carbon Negative Amount means the amount to be paid by the Buyers where the Completion Net Carbon is less than [Net Zero OR the Target Net Carbon Budget], as calculated in accordance with clause 3.2 (b).
+Carbon Negative Amount means the amount to be paid by the Buyer where the Completion Net Carbon is less than [Net Zero OR the Target Net Carbon Budget], as calculated in accordance with clause 2.2 (b).

 Carbon Price means a price of [£] [AMOUNT] per tonne of Carbon Dioxide Equivalent.

-Completion Net Carbon means the aggregate Greenhouse Gas Emissions less the aggregate Carbon Insetting and Carbon Offsetting of the Target and the Subsidiaries at the Completion Date, as set out in the Net Zero Carbon Statement.
+Completion Net Carbon means the aggregate GHG Emissions less the aggregate Insetting and Offsetting of the Target and the Subsidiaries [in the calendar year to the Completion Date], as set out in the Carbon Statement.

-Greenhouse Gas (GHG) means the natural and anthropogenic gases which trap thermal radiation in the earth’s atmosphere and as specified in Annex A to the Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC) or otherwise specified by the UNFCCC [at the date of this agreement].
-[These GHGs are currently: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3).]
+Greenhouse Gases (GHGs) means the natural and anthropogenic gases which trap thermal radiation in the earth’s atmosphere and are specified in Annex A to the Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC) [or otherwise specified by the UNFCCC at the date of this Agreement], as may be amended from time to time[, which include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3),] each expressed as a total in units of Carbon Dioxide Equivalent (CO2e).

-Net Zero Adjustment Date means the [tenth (10th)] Business Day following the date on which the Net Zero Carbon Statement are agreed or determined in accordance with [Schedule ].
+Net Zero Adjustment Date means the [tenth (10th)] Business Day following the date on which the Carbon Statement is agreed or determined in accordance with [Schedule .

-Net Zero Overshoot Amount means the amount to be paid by the Sellers where the Completion Net Carbon is greater than [Net Zero OR the Target Net Carbon Budget] calculated in accordance with clause 2.2 (c).
+Net Zero Overshoot Amount means the amount to be paid by the Seller where the Completion Net Carbon is greater than [Net Zero OR the Target Net Carbon Budget] calculated in accordance with clause 2.2 (a).

 Purchase Price has the meaning given to that term in clause [INSERT].

-Residual emissions means the Greenhouse Gas emissions that are emitted after all reasonable efforts have been made by [the Target [and its Subsidiaries] to reduce its Carbon Footprint.
+Residual Emissions means GHG Emissions that are emitted after all reasonable efforts have been made by the [the Target [and its Subsidiaries]] to reduce [its/ their] GHG Emissions.

-Target Net Carbon Budget means [INSERT] tonnes of Carbon Dioxide Equivalent emitted by the Target [and its Subsidiaries] from [Scope 1 [,2] [and 3] activities in a 12-month period.
+Target Net Carbon Budget means [INSERT] tonnes of GHG Emissions [emitted by the Target [and its Subsidiaries]] in a [calendar year].

 (a) [insert normal completion account adjustment provisions as required]; plus